Do I have to be a current resident of Odessa?

 Yes, your credit score will matter.
 Applicants will have to apply at one of the approved lenders for a mortgage loan; your credit score, credit history, and income will help the lender determine if you are eligible for the loan and the loan amount.
 If you are unsure of your credit score and history it would be in your best interest to visit Odessa Affordable Housing, Inc. (OAHI).
 OAHI will pull your credit report for a small fee and help determine whether you are ready to approach a lender for a mortgage loan.

 The bank that I go to is not on your list of approved lenders.
 Is there any way that I could still receive the assistance but have the mortgage with my regular bank?

 There are certain requirements that the banks must agree to in order to be a part of the program.
 We are always interested in expanding our list of participating lenders, and most banks have been contacted at some point in the past.
-We have a brochure that lists the details of the program for lenders, and we can provide this to you to share with your bank's mortgage officer.
 If they agree to participate in the program, we will have them sign our Letter of Understanding, and then you could have your mortgage with this bank.

 Do you provide a list of eligible homes or do I work with a realtor?

 No, we do not provide a list of eligible homes.
 Approved applicants would need to work with a realtor to find a home in Odessa.